zzalscv2/FFEA/README.md

 Install
 =======

-This file describes how to install FFEA.
+This file describes how to install FFEA, conisting of the FFEA_runner and the FFEA_tools.
 The instructions in this file are for the most common use cases, and cover the command line tools.